-A statistical model for winds in Ottawa was developed from approximately 40-years of hourly meteorological wind data recorded at Macdonald-Cartier International Airport, and obtained from the local branch of Atmospheric Environment Services of Environment Canada.
-Wind speed and direction data were analyzed for each month of the year in order to determine the statistically prominent wind directions and corresponding speeds, and to characterize similarities between monthly weather patterns.
-Based on this portion of the analysis, the four seasons are represented by grouping data from consecutive months based on similarity of weather patterns, and not according to the traditional calendar method.
+A statistical model for winds in Ottawa, representative of the Orléans area, was developed from approximately 40-years of hourly meteorological wind data recorded at Macdonald-Cartier International statistically prominent wind directions and corresponding speeds, and to characterize similarities between monthly weather patterns.
+Based on this portion of analysis, the four seasons are represented by grouping data from consecutive months based on similarity of weather patterns, and not according to the traditional calendar method.